bengold14/Reviews-Component/README.md

 # Reviews-Component

-Reviews-Component is a project which copied the functionality and styling of the TripAdvisor Reviews Component from scratch.
+Reviews-Component is a project which copied the functionality and styling of the TripAdvisor Reviews Component (example: https://www.tripadvisor.com/Hotel_Review-g34467-d268715-Reviews-Cove_Inn_on_Naples_Bay-Naples_Florida.html) from scratch.
 It is a full stack web application, deployed on AWS EC2, and linked to in the Proxy server shown below:

 ![reviews component](Deployed-Review-Component.gif)